The Georgia WebMBA®

 We have been recognized by The Princeton Review as "Best MBA Programs, ""Best Southeastern Colleges," and "Best Value."
 We have received other awards such as "CEO's Top 10 Business Schools" (Chief Executive) and "Top 100 Schools" (Kiplinger's Personal Finance Magazine).
 Each year the program appears in U.S. News & World Report Online and Business Week Online listings of accredited Web MBA programs.

-We are currently accepting applications for the Spring 2015 cohort.
-The application deadline is December 1, 2014, with a priority deadline of November 15, 2014.
-The mandatory orientation is scheduled for Friday, January 9 and Saturday, January 10, 2015.
+We are currently accepting applications for the Fall 2015 cohort.
+The application deadline is August 1, 2015, with a priority deadline of July 1, 2015.
+The mandatory orientation is scheduled for Friday, August 7 and Saturday, August 8, 2015.

 No course residencies: No visits are required for courses.
 There are no proctored exams.
 Students living within the Continental U.S. are required to attend a 2-day orientation held at the beginning of the program.